 - Not the best support or the fastest update rollout

-- Free version may be too basic for serious stores
+- The free version may be too basic for serious stores

 If there was ever a dedicated platform for turning WordPress into an e-commerce site, the free e-commerce platform WooCommerce would be it because it’s built specifically on WordPress, for WordPress.
 It is, in short, a comprehensive and open-source suite for selling anything you want (like digital downloads), no matter what you do or who you are.